tidalcycles/tidal-doc/blog/tidal_profile_ghales.md

 **What do you like about livecoding in Tidal?
 What inspires you?**

+First, the community.
+From the moment I watched [Kindohm](https://soundcloud.com/kindohm) play with code I knew I'd have to try that as well at some point.
+I started actually getting into live-coding by getting in touch with [CLiC](https://colectivo-de-livecoders.gitlab.io/) and by the UnB Media Lab.
+I've made friends in these communities and played a number of times with them.

-Mini-notation, even at its current experimental state, makes a lot more sense to me than sheet for my current work.
+Also, mini-notation, even at its current experimental state, makes a lot more sense to me than sheet for my current work.
 Mini-notation is fairly easy to write, plus it's easy (and fun) to combine functions for some very sophisticated manipulation.
 In particular I love the ability of using algorithms to shape music - as a composer it felt (since the very first time) like finding a missing piece to a decade old puzzle.

 **How do you approach your livecoding sessions?**